A Uniform Confidence Band for the Marginal Treatment Effect Function: Framework

 We assume the individual selects the treatment status according to the value of a vector of instruments $Z$ and an unobserved characteristic $U_D$:

 where $\mu_D$ is an unknown function.
 We assume that, without loss of generality, $Z$ includes all elements of $X$.

-We assume that selection into the treatment may be correlated with $(U_1, U_0)$ even after conditioning on $X$.
+We allow for the possibility that selection into the treatment may be correlated with $(U_1, U_0)$ even after conditioning on $X$.
 This means that $ (U_1, U_0) $ and $ U_D$ may be correlated.
 We also assume that the instrument vector $Z$ is independent of the unobservable variables $(U_1, U_0, U_D)$.
 At least one element of $Z$ is not an element of $X$.
 This excluded instrument affects whether a unit receives the treatment, but does not directly affect the potential outcomes.

 The selection process can be summarized using the propensity score, defined as the probability of receiving treatment based on the exogenous variables.
 Let $F_{U_D}$ denote the distribution function of $U_D$.
 We assume that $F_{U_D}$ is strictly increasing.
 Consequently, it holds $V:= F_{U_D} (U_D) \sim U(0,1)$.
 Let $P(Z) = F_{U_D} (\mu_D (Z) )$.
 Note that $D= \mathbbm{1} \{ P(Z) \geq V \} $.
 It holds that $ E (D | Z) = P (D=1 | Z) = P (Z) $.
 Thus, $P(Z)$ is the propensity score.